 - dinner with Cornell Lab staff

-Tuition: $600 Travel expenses to and from Ithaca are not covered in the tuition.
+Tuition: $700 Includes lodging, food, and transportation to birding sites during the weekend.
+Travel expenses to and from Ithaca are not covered in the tuition.

 Meet Chris Wood and Jessie Barry, the primary leaders for the event:

-Chris Wood is the Assistant Director of Information Science, helping lead eBird, Birds of North America, and other projects.
+Chris Wood is the Managing Director of the Center for Avian Population Studies and the Director of eBird.
 He’s a Colorado native who’s been birding since he figured out he couldn’t find dinosaur fossils in his sandbox.
-Chris has traveled the world in search of birds and is thrilled to be able to share stories and birding skills with young birders.
+Chris has traveled the world in search of birds and is thrilled to be able to share experiences and learn from young birders.